What’s the best postpartum girdle?

 Let’s begin with the best rated Mamaway Postpartum Belly Band.
 The belt is made up of two parts which offer triple compression to target areas.
-Basically it will offer you the support you need whilst being comfortable to wear.
-The fabric is really soft and won’t did in making it very easy to wear.
+It will offer you the support you need while being comfortable to wear.
+The fabric is soft and won’t did in making it very easy to wear.
 All mom get postpartum sweating but the bamboo fabric will all air to flow and minimize smells or bacteria growth.

 Pros: Comfortable, great for C-section, discreet, very supportive, adjustable

 Cons: Expensive, sizing runs small